 The last thing that you want to have to worry about when recovering from an injury is how you are going to pay your bills.
 Hiring a workers’ compensation attorney can give you the confidence that your financial situation is in good hands.
 This knowledge can help you to relax and focus on your recovery.

-A workers’ compensation attorney in South Carolina will help to make sure all of your paperwork is filed correctly and on time.
+A workers compensation lawyer in Charleston will help to make sure all of your paperwork is filed correctly and on time.
 If your claim gets denied, your workers’ compensation lawyer can help appeal that decision and fight for your rights in a hearing.

-Can I Sue My Employer with a workers’ compensation lawsiut?
+Can I Sue My Employer With a Workers Compensation Lawsuit?

 In most situations, you can not sue your employer for an injury.
 However, there are exceptions.
 Workers’ compensation insurance was created to keep workplace accident lawsuits from clogging up the courts.
 Workers’ compensation is meant to be a quick way to resolve work injury claims.
 That is why, by law, companies are required to carry this insurance.